 2. Create Accountability

 A stands for Accountability.
 How do we create accountability?
-We’re clear about what we are going to be accountable for and what people should expect from us.
+We’re clear about what we as leaders are accountable for and what people should expect from us.
 And likewise, we are clear on what we expect from others and communicate it clearly and confirm their understanding.
 Are we holding up our end of creating an accountable environment or simply expecting to have one?

 3. Be a Leader

 L stands for leadership.
 Leadership is about setting a direction.
 For example, rather than saying, “Hey, go sell as much as you can”, give your sales team a purpose.
 That’s leadership.
 For instance, a leader might say, “Hey, guys, as a team, our responsibility is to bring in the revenue.
 In this quarter, the company is counting on us selling this dollar amount.
 Additionally, they’re counting on us selling this much product line.
 Whatever it might be, create that vision and clarity for them.